sunlightlabs/openfederal/README.md

 ### Running this for the first time
 1. To build the static assets, run `gulp build`.
 You'll need to do this to generate the static assets the first time around, since we're not tracking compiled assets in git.
 2. Run `gulp` to get started.
-This will begin watching files for you to compile on the fly.
+This will start up a server and begin watching files for you to compile on the fly.
+3. Go to localhost:8080 in your browser.